jvdillon/dotrc/README.md

 # dotrc

-These files are my Linux [rc](https://en.wikipedia.org/wiki/RUNCOM) files and shared for my reference and hopefully your convenience.
+These files are my Linux [rc](https://en.wikipedia.org/wiki/RUNCOM) files, shared for my reference and hopefully your convenience.